 You might think of Buffalo for its spicy chicken wings or snow in winter, but it’s time to think of Buffalo in a new way—for its gardens.
-Visiting garden in Buffalo, New York, mean seeing incredible flora and fauna displays at private homes, public buildings, parks, historic sites, and tourist attractions unrivaled by anywhere else in the country.
+Visiting gardens in Buffalo, New York, means seeing incredible flora and fauna displays at private homes, public buildings, parks, historic sites, and tourist attractions unrivaled by anywhere else in the country.
 It’s apparent that Buffalo loves its gardens.

 Garden Walk Buffalo

 The high point of this botanical greatness is the last full weekend of July when some 400 private gardens open for visitors to tour during Garden Walk Buffalo, America’s largest garden tour.
 It’s a free, self-guided event that brings more than 65,000 garden lovers from the U.S., Canada and beyond.
 Free hop-on/hop-off shuttles buses stop in key locations, making it easy to take in as many gardens in two days that you have time and stamina to see.
 And they even provide a map so you can plan your visit.
 You will want to see as many gardens as possible because these are not your typical landscaped yards.

 Buffalo has a unique style of gardening that uses a lot of individual creativity, a touch of whimsy, elements of the unexpected, and a desire to use every square foot of land that can hold a plant.
 It seems that no matter where you are in town, you will find gardens that take up the front lawn, extend to the side yards and behind the house, and some that even use the small strip of land between the sidewalk and the street.
 Simply put, Buffalo’s garden frenzy is amazing.